domo2192/whether_sweater/README.md

 | POST | /api/v1/users  | Valid email, password, and confirmation| Create a user account ||Must pass required Json in body|
 | Post| /api/v1/sessions  | valid email and password |Create a session get an api_key|Must pass required as Json in body|
 | Post| /api/v1/road_trip |Must pass valid origin/desitnation/api_key| Creates a road trip |Must pass required as Json in body|

+### How to Contribute

+In the spirit of collaboration, things done together are better than done on our own.
+If you have any amazing ideas or contributions on how we can improve this API they are **greatly appreciated**.
+To contribute:

+  1. Fork the Project
+  2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+  3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+  4. Push to the Branch (`git push origin feature/AmazingFeature`)
+  5. Open a Pull Request